tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/购买指南/价格总览_intl_en.md

 >?
-You can [contact us](https://intl.cloud.tencent.com/contact-sales) to receive an estimate of your LVB costs.
+You can [LVB Price Calculator](https://buy.cloud.tencent.com/pricing/css/calculator) to receive an estimate of your LVB costs.

 The billable items of LVB include the basic, value-added, and extended service fees, as shown below:

 ![](https://main.qcloudimg.com/raw/03c4d0aefb9ea69aba8d5d3df27a09e9.png)

 - [Basic service fees](#base): incurred by live streaming resource consumption when LVB is used.
 You can switch between the traffic and peak bandwidth billing modes.
 - [Value-added service fees](#appreciation): incurred when value-added features such as LVB transcoding, recording, screencapturing, and porn detection are used.
 Such features are disabled by default and only incur fees when used.
 - [Extended service fees](#extensions): incurred when value-added features provided jointly by LVB and other Tencent Cloud services are used.
 Each Tencent Cloud service will be charged according to its respective billing rules.

 [](id:base)

 ## Basic Service Fees
 <table>
 <tr><th width="20%">Billable Item</th><th width="60%">Description</th><th>Payment Mode</th></tr>
 <tr>
 <td>LVB traffic (default)</td>
 <td>If the billing mode is <b>daily bill-by-traffic</b>, the LVB fees will be <strong>billed by the consumed traffic</strong>.</td>
-<td><a href="https://intl.cloud.tencent.com/document/product/267/2818#bill-by-traffic">Daily pay-as-you-go</a></td>
+<td><a href="https://intl.cloud.tencent.com/document/product/267/2818?lang=en&pg=#bill-by-traffic">Daily pay-as-you-go</a></td>
 </tr><tr>
 <td>LVB peak bandwidth</td>
 <td>If the billing mode is <b>daily bill-by-bandwidth</b>, the LVB fees will be <b>billed by the peak bandwidth</b>.</td>
 <td><a href="https://intl.cloud.tencent.com/document/product/267/2818#bill-by-bandwidth">Daily pay-as-you-go</a></td>
 </tr></table>

->?
+>!
 You can change your billing mode as instructed in [Changing Billing Methods](https://intl.cloud.tencent.com/document/product/267/30411).

 [](id:appreciation)

 ## Value-Added Service Fees

 <table>